ryvus/Ryvus/README.md

 * Strong **typing**, **async safety**, and **deterministic behavior**
 * A lightweight and ergonomic development experience

 Ryvus focuses on core orchestration and execution mechanics.
-Cloud services and CLI tools are not yet part of this repository and will be introduced in future phases.

----

 ## 🚀 Vision

-Ryvus aims to make automation and workflow orchestration accessible, predictable, and powerful—without unnecessary complexity.
+Ryvus aims to make automation and workflow orchestration accessible, predictable, and powerful,without unnecessary complexity.

 Key principles guiding the project: